 David Eddleman is Music Director and Conductor of the Avon Lake High School Bands.
 He directs the Symphonic Band, Concert Band, Marching Shoremen, Jazz Ensemble, Pep Band, and the Pit Orchestra.
-His other teaching responsibilities include Popular Music Through the Ages, Encore, and World Music: Drumming.
-He is the Department Chair for Fine Arts and Technology.
+His other teaching responsibilities include Popular Music Through the Ages, Encore, and World Music: Drumming, and he serves as the Department Chair for Fine Arts and Technology.
 Mr. Eddleman earned the Bachelor of Music Education from Baldwin Wallace University, Berea, Ohio and the Master of Educational Administration from Ashland University, Ashland, Ohio.
 Prior to coming to Avon Lake, Mr. Eddleman taught at Clearview Local Schools and Tiffin City Schools.
 He studied percussion with George Kiteley at BWU and Guy Remonko at Ohio University.
 He has performed with numerous ensembles including the Cleveland Opera Company and the Oberlin College/Community Winds.
 Along with his work at Avon Lake, Mr. Eddleman remains active in the music world.
 Since 2007, Mr. Eddleman serves as the Open Class Coordinator for Drum Corps International, Marching Music’s Major League.
-He is Lecturer in Music Education at the Baldwin Wallace Conservatory of Music.
-He taught at the Oberlin Conservatory of Music from 2012 to 2017 as Visiting Teacher of Music Education in the Master of Music Teaching program.
+He is Lecturer in Music Education at the Baldwin Wallace Conservatory of Music and he taught at the Oberlin Conservatory of Music from 2012 to 2017 as Visiting Teacher of Music Education in the Master of Music Teaching program.
 He is a long-standing contributing member of the National Association for Music Education and the Ohio Music Education Association.
 Mr. Eddleman resides in Avon Lake with his wife Carol.
 They have five children and eleven grandchildren.
 They enjoy spending time each summer by the sea in Sullivan, Maine at their summer home overlooking Frenchman Bay and Bar Harbor.
 Oh, and there's much lobster eating too.